Border Collie dog receiving vaccination.

 (Photo Credit: macniak | Getty Images)

-Dog Vaccinations: What To Know about Your Pet’s Vaccines
+Dog Vaccinations: What To Know About Your Pet’s Vaccines

 When it comes to your dog’s health, the single most important thing you can do is make sure they get their shots.
 Vaccinations protect your dog from a range of infectious diseases, some of which can be fatal.
 They work by stimulating your dog’s immune system to recognize and combat specific pathogens.
 By introducing a harmless form of the disease-causing organism — either inactivated or weakened — vaccines prepare your dog’s body to fight off real infections more effectively.
 This not only helps protect your individual pet but also contributes to the broader concept of herd immunity by preventing the spread of contagious diseases within the pet population.